If you’re selling a house, you naturally want to do all you can to sell it fast and for a good price.

 Prepping your home also makes it more marketable, which usually means a quicker sale.

-So while it represents more work than just snapping a few photos and listing the house on Zillow, taking the time to clean and prepare your house for sale is well worth your while.
+So while it represents more work than just snapping a few photos and listing the house on Zillow, taking the time to thoroughly clean your house and prepare it for sale is well worth your while.

 General Guidelines to Prepare Your House for Sale